cp-algorithms/cp-algorithms/src/algebra/factorization.md

 We can implement this by factoring out the primes 2 and 3 first, after which we start with 5 and only count remainders $1$ and $5$ modulo $6$.

 Here is an implementation for the prime number 2, 3 and 5.
-It is convenient to store skippable numbers in an array.
+It is convenient to store the sizes of skipping increments in an array.

 ```{.cpp file=factorization_trial_division3}
 vector<long long> trial_division3(long long n) {